vinayakyengandul/greytrix-ui-kit/README.md

       - **operatorNumeric** - List<GtAdvanceFilterOperator> - This is for Numeric Fields operators.
       - **keyLabel** - String - This is for Key label each Widget unique key for controller.
       - **filterData** - Map<String, dynamic> - This will show default selected quick filter.
+      - **advanceFilterBlankMessage** - String - This is Valid Fields or Operators not present message.

    - Example